abelzis/Local-Blockchain/README.md

 ### Program results
-It takes on average about 3 minutes to mine one block.
+It takes on average about 3 minutes to mine one block (for my PC).
 It took me 107 minutes to mine 36 blocks with default difficulty:

 ![36 Blocks mined](https://i.gyazo.com/19ed54e966f639b90c0e14f6c02b17d8.png)